“Renée Tatum was superb as Amahl’s mother, with fine diction and a rich mezzo sound. She brought out the human quality in the drama.”

 Giulio Cesare, Cornelia — Boston Lyric Opera

 Noted for her “commanding and dramatic presence” (Opera News), mezzo-soprano Renée Tatum is rapidly gaining critical acclaim on the most prestigious opera stages in the United States.
 Tatum begins the 2019-20 season as Flosshilde in Wagner’s Götterdämmerung with The National Theater in Taiwan, followed by her role debut as Kundry in Parsifal for Indiana University Opera Theatre.
-She also returns to The Metropolitan Opera as the Third Lady in The Magic Flute, makes her role debut as Amneris in Aida with Pensacola Opera, and joins Boston Lyric Opera for Giulio Cesare.
+She also returns to The Metropolitan Opera as the Third Lady in The Magic Flute, makes her role debut as Azucena in Il trovatore with Pensacola Opera, and joins Boston Lyric Opera for Giulio Cesare.
 On the concert stage, she joins the South Bend Symphony Orchestra for Mahler Symphony No. 2 and The Masterworks Chorale for Beethoven’s Missa Solemnis.

 In the 2018-19 season Tatum returned to The Metropolitan Opera for Nico Muhly’s Marnie, for the Waltraute and Flosshilde in Robert LePage’s famed Der Ring des Nibelungen, with the Savannah Philharmonic for Mahler’s Resurrection Symphony and The Ceclia Chorus of New York City in Brahms’ Alto Rhapsody.